crystalatk/practice_my_first_express_template/README.md

 # Practice: Writing an Express Template

-use es6 to create the html on my page.
+Used es6 to create the html on the page.
 This was a simple exercise in creating basic html elements using an express engine.

+Created Partial folder to hold the 'pieces' of the html pages and inserted them using the .render.

+No styling applied.